-(n) Operation of investment portfolio
+(m) Operation of investment portfolio

 Funds SA is responsible for the investment and management of the Fund's funds pursuant to strategies formulated by Funds SA (refer Note 1 (c)).
-Funds SA operates a multi layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
-For the year ending 30 June 2020, Funds SA managed two separate investment options for the Fund which were available to members, distinguished by differing strategic asset allocations:
+Funds SA operates a multi-layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
+For the year ending 30 June 2018, Funds SA managed two separate investment options pertaining to the Fund distinguished by differing strategic asset allocations, namely: